Geneseo, Illinois: 2020 census

+Income and poverty

 The median income for a household in the city was $56,211, and the median income for a family was $75,172.
 Males had a median income of $57,426 versus $26,359 for females.
 The per capita income for the city was $32,169.
 About 4.4% of families and 5.5% of the population were below the poverty line, including 12.0% of those under age 18 and 1.3% of those age 65 or over.

 Economy

-Geneseo is home to gun manufacturing company Springfield Armory, Inc.
+Geneseo is home to corn hybrid seed producer Wyffels Hybrids and gun manufacturing company Springfield Armory, Inc.

 Arts and culture

 Annual community events include Geneseo Music Festival, and Geneseo Christmas Walk.

 Government

 The city government is organized under a aldermanic form.
 The mayor is elected at large for a two-year term.
 The mayor, Sean Johnson, is chief executive officer and presiding officer over the city council.
 The city council consists of eight aldermen representing four individual wards.